 Partner at Bredin Prat

 Raëd Fathallah is a partner in Bredin Prat’s International Arbitration Group in Paris.
 He specializes in international arbitration, acting as counsel in large-scale and complex investment and commercial arbitrations, representing corporations, sovereign states, and state entities.
-Raëd has served as an arbitrator in more than 50 cases under various arbitration rules, including ICSID, ICC, LCIA, and UNCITRAL.
-He is recognized as a leading practitioner in the field and has been involved in over 150 proceedings across various industries and regions.
+Raëd has served in more than 50 cases under various arbitration rules, including as chairperson and sole arbitrator in the majority of those cases.
+He is renowned for his expertise in matters involving North Africa and the Middle East, particularly in the mining, oil and gas, and construction sectors.
+Raëd is admitted to practice as a Solicitor in England & Wales, as well as Avocat in France and in Québec, Canada.

 Rindala Beydoun